dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * Alice can read up to three full articles per day on a free plan.
 * Alice can read that set of articles

-In these cases, the PDP returns not just a binary decision, but a decision along with **obligations, conditions, or structured attributes** that describe *how* access is permitted - such as what parts of a resource are visible, or what usage limits apply.
+In these cases, the PDP returns not just a binary decision, but a decision along with **obligations, conditions, or structured attributes** that describe *how* access is permitted, such as what parts of a resource are visible, or what usage limits apply.

-The PEP then takes that decision and enforces it - meaning the request is either allowed to proceed to the protected resource or is blocked.
+The PEP then takes that decision and enforces it, meaning the request is either allowed to proceed to the protected resource or is blocked.
 Enforcement is binary: permit or deny.
 If the decision includes additional data, it is up to downstream components, such as business logic or resource handlers to interpret and apply those, for example, by shaping the response or limiting available actions.

 However, there is one essential prerequisite: the system must know who the subject is, that is, it must verify that Alice is indeed Alice.
 This is the domain of authentication.
 Without it, the PEP has no basis on which to enforce access decisions.
 Authentication is therefore foundational, which is why we begin by examining authentication patterns and approaches.

-### First-Party vs. Third-Party Authorization
+### First-Party vs. Third-Party

-When it comes to authentication and authorization, we have to differentiate between first-party and third-party contexts:
+Before we look closer at authentication patterns, there's a crucial differentiation one has to be aware of: Is the context we're in a First-Party, or a Third-Party context:

-* **First Party:** When the subject (given the story above - Alice) wants to access specific objects (like the article).
-The subject may own the object (like if the article was previously written by Alice), but doesn't need to (like when Alice wants to access an article written and published by somebody else).
+* **First Party:** When the subject (given the story above - Alice) accesses objects (like the article) on their own behalf.
+The subject may own the object (e.g., Alice editing her own article) or not (e.g., Alice reading someone else's article).
-* **Third Party:** When a subject wants to act on behalf of another entity and access objects belonging to that entity.
-Given the example from above, imagine there is another service that implements capabilities to check grammar and wording and provide suggestions for better reading flow to article authors; and our blog post service supports such integration by providing corresponding APIs.
-Here, Alice would delegate her rights - since she performs the decision on who is allowed to access her article, she takes the role of the PDP - to that third-party service.
-So, Alice is the PDP, the third-party service is the subject, the article is still the object, and the implementation of the API used by the third party plays the role of the PEP.
+* **Third Party:** When a subject acts on behalf of another entity to access objects owned by that entity.
+For example, imagine a service integrated with the blog platform (from the example section) to check grammar and suggest improvements for articles.
+Alice delegates access to this third-party service, becoming the PDP.
+The third-party service acts as the subject, the article is still the object, and the blog API is the PEP enforcing access.

 ![First Party vs Third Party](../assets/First_vs_Third_Party_Context.svg)

+Between these scenarios, there is also a special case within the first-party context, where a user explicitly authorizes a trusted internal service to act on their behalf.
+In this situation, the user acts both as the subject (requesting the action) and as the PDP by giving explicit consent.
+This typically occurs within trusted domains, where user approval initiates actions executed by internal services.
+For example, in a banking app, the user approves a transaction, while the banking system acts as the PEP.
+These interactions rely on existing authentication and authorization mechanisms and are enhanced by dedicated protocols to ensure integrity and non-repudiation.
+Additionally, other PDPs within the system may apply further controls, such as fraud detection, compliance verification, or transaction limits, before final enforcement.

 While exploring these contexts, it's important to understand that different protocols address different needs.
 Some protocols are tailored to the first-party context only, such as [Security Assertion Markup Language (SAML)](https://www.oasis-open.org/standard/saml/) or [Central Authentication Service (CAS)](https://apereo.github.io/cas/7.2.x/index.html), which are primarily designed for direct user authentication and carry attributes for authorization purposes within trusted domains.
 Others, like [Open Authorization (OAuth 2.0)](https://datatracker.ietf.org/doc/html/rfc6749), focus exclusively on the third-party context, enabling delegated access to resources on behalf of another party.
 And then there are protocols like [OpenID Connect (OIDC)](https://openid.net/specs/openid-connect-core-1_0.html) that support both contexts, combining identity information with delegated access.

 What all these protocols have in common is that they define mechanisms to authenticate the involved parties.
-However, the details of how this authentication is performed - e.g., through passwords, certificates, or multi-factor methods - are not covered in this cheat sheet.
+However, the details of how this authentication is performed - e.g., through passwords, or by making use of other factors - are not covered in this cheat sheet.
 Likewise, the protocols themselves are not the focus here; there are excellent existing cheat sheets for that purpose (which we will reference).
 Instead, this document emphasizes patterns: how different approaches to authentication and authorization are architecturally applied, and what implications they carry.

 ## Client Authentication Patterns